 Interchange (XMI) exchange format which is governed by the Object Management Group (OMG) and provides a convenient way of exchanging models or model fragments.
 It is quite common for requirements that have been developed for one system to be applicable to another system; this is particularly true of non-functional requirements.
 Each project typically needs a unique set of requirements that have their own lifetime so these are best exported from one model and imported to another.
 XMI provides a suitable exchange format for this purpose and the XMI can be easily exported from one model and imported into another.

-Select your target Package in the Project Browser, then:
+Select your target Package in the Browser window, then:

-Ribbon Publish > Model Exchange > Import XMI > Import Model XMI Keyboard Shortcuts Ctrl+Alt+I
+Ribbon Publish > Model Exchange > Import XML > Import Package from XML Keyboard Shortcuts Ctrl+Alt+I

 Import Requirements from XMI Steps